projectsbyif/openapis/pages/scenario-1-choosing-the-best-mobile-network-operator.md

 ![Fetching various data about you, then showing a map of your recent locations](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/autoswap-3.png)

-For many people, it's not just about price.
+For many people, it&rsquo;s not just about price.
 AutoSwap lets you prioritise what matters to you, and takes that into account when searching for providers.

 ![Prioritising most important feature of a phone company, and comparing two providers](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/autoswap-4.png)

-Once you've chosen a new provider, we'll send you a flexible SIM card which supports all UK telecoms companies.
-Next time you won't need to fiddle around swapping SIM cards, and it'll be even easier to switch again.
+Once you&rsquo;ve chosen a new provider, we&rsquo;ll send you a flexible SIM card which supports all UK telecoms companies.
+Next time you won&rsquo;t need to fiddle around swapping SIM cards, and it&rsquo;ll be even easier to switch again.

 ![A flexible SIM card being inserted into a phone](https://s3-eu-west-1.amazonaws.com/projectsbyif.com/longform/openapis.projectsbyif.com/autoswap-5.png)